shauryaagrawal02/MineGuard-Smart-Mining-Safety-Monitoring-System/README.md

 ## Note

-This project is developed not only for academic purposes but also to emphasize the importance of safety in mining environments.
-Hazardous conditions can lead to serious risks, and this system aims to promote awareness and preventive measures.
+This project is developed not only for academic purposes but also to highlight the need for safety in the mining environment.
+The risk of hazardous conditions can cause serious risks, and this system is intended to raise awareness of preventive measures.